2018-2019 online tuition

 If applicable, an NSF Bank charge of $25 and/or a late payment charge of $29 may apply to your account.

-Upon registration, all students are required to pay the entire balance of their accounts (after financial aid awards are considered) by either full payment or through the deferred payment plan (see below).
+Upon registration, all students are required to pay the entire balance of their accounts (after financial aid awards are considered).
+Make a full payment or through the deferred payment plan (see below).

 Timely payment of tuition is required to continue your attendance at the College.
 If unforeseen circumstances occur that preclude you from paying in a timely fashion, please contact the Enrollment Service Center office.